07

 12

-Development and production status of high speed steel roll
+Development and production status of high-speed steel rolls

-High speed steel roll is a hot roll material with short history, rapid development and wide application prospect.
-High-speed steel, also known as wind steel or pointed steel, means that it can harden even if it is cooled in air during the quenching process and is very sharp.
-It is a complex composition of alloy steel, containing tungsten, molybdenum, chromium, vanadium and other carbide forming elements.
-The total amount of alloying elements is about 10% to 25%.
-The application of high-speed steel roll is an important part of the development of modern steel rolling production.
-This is another major change in the development of the iron and steel industry after microalloying, controlled rolling and cooling technology.
-In Japan, high-speed steel rolls have been widely used in the production of steel rolling of plates, profiles, bars and wires, not only for work rolls, but also for support rolls.
-The good wear resistance of high-speed steel rolls is closely related to their different characteristics from traditional rolls.
+High-speed steel rolls are hot rolling roll materials with a shorter history, faster development, and broader application prospects.
+High-speed steel, also known as wind steel or sharp steel, means that it can be hardened even when cooled in air during quenching, and it is very sharp.
+It is a complex alloy steel containing carbide-forming elements such as tungsten, molybdenum, chromium, and vanadium.
+The total amount of alloying elements is about 10%~25%.
+The application of high-speed steel rolls is an important part of the development of modern steel rolling production.
+This is another major change in the development of the steel industry following micro-alloying, controlled rolling, and cooling technologies.
+In Japan, high-speed steel rolls have been widely used in the steel rolling production of plates, profiles, bars, and wires, and are used not only for work rolls but also for support rolls.
+The good wear resistance of high-speed steel rolls is inseparable from its characteristics that are different from traditional rolls.

-In the mid-1990s, it was the first to develop centrifugal casting high-speed steel rolls in China, and was successfully applied to hot-rolled narrow strip mills, and then successfully applied to bar mills, high-speed wire mills and spring flat steel mills.
-The technology in 2001 won the national invention patent, in 2005 the development of centrifugal castinghigh speed steel rollRing also won the national invention patent.
+In the mid-1990s, centrifugal casting high-speed steel rolls were developed in China for the first time and successfully applied to hot-rolled narrow strip steel rolling mills, and then successfully applied to bar mills, high-speed wire mills, and spring flat steel mills.
+This technology was granted a national invention patent in 2001, and the centrifugal casting High-speed steel rolls ring also obtained a national invention patent in 2005.